dan-nadler/dan-nadler.github.io/_posts/2017-02-01-multiple-sensors.markdown

 I decided to solder the resistor to the sensor, rather than hook up everything through a breadboard.
 This probably isn’t a great long-term solution, but it allows me to easily move sensors around.

-The sensors aren’t labeled, as far as I could tell, so I had to figure out the serial numbers and keep track of everything myself.
+The sensors aren’t labeled, as far as I could tell, so I had to figure out the serial numbers and keep track of everything myself. <!--more-->

 My process to organize the sensors was: